 So, what changed between films?
 I imagine there are a couple of factors at play here—one being the abrupt transition from a small-scale project to large-scale one.
 Just as Sam Peckinpah got in over his head jumping from the low-budget Ride the High Country to the expensive, star-studded Major Dundee, perhaps Okawara wasn’t quite ready at this point in his career to tackle a big-budget studio movie.
 Perhaps the limited amount of money available to him when shooting Reiko forced him to use his ingenuity and make every scene, every frame, count; and the vaster resources sudden thrust into his lap with the Godzilla picture left him befuddled, unsure what to do and how best to handle it.
 I have no way of knowing for sure, but it wouldn’t have been the first time such circumstances befell a fledgling director.

 One more note regarding visuals, which will be a recurring subject in this retrospective.
 Reiko, the Psyche Resurrected was photographed by a man named Kenichi Yamada, with whom Okawara never worked again and whose style was never quite replicated in the director’s subsequent years.
 In fact, the look of Okawara’s movies would sometimes drastically change from project to project, oftentimes correlating with new technical staff members.
 Based on this evidence, it’s perhaps not unreasonable to assume Okawara’s one of those directors who predominately designated visual responsibilities to his subordinates.
 If so, he’s not the only Godzilla director to adopt this approach.
-(Ishiro Honda wasn’t primarily a visual filmmaker, either, and he generally let his cinematographers worry about things such as framing and lighting.)
+(Ishiro Honda wasn’t primarily a visual filmmaker, either, and he generally let his cinematographers worry about such things as framing and lighting.)

 Okawara seemed dependent in the beginning on his cinematographers to define an overall look for his films.
 Thankfully, one of those who gave him impressive results was Godzilla vs. Mothra cinematographer Masahiro Kishimoto, who would deliver some lush eye candy in Kensho Yamashita’s Godzilla vs. SpaceGodzilla (1994) two years later and whose work in the 1992 film exhibits some of the grandeur to come and is a mostly solid effort.